In This Article

-Earlier this year, a Reddit user, nct1234, shared a before-and-after photo showing the difference pre– and post–stretch mark treatment.
+Earlier this year, a Reddit user, nct1234, shared a before-and-after photo (see below) showing the difference pre– and post–stretch mark treatment.
 She treated just one leg to gauge efficacy—and the results were startling.
 I knew I had to try it, if not purely as research due to the unprecedented results.
 My stretch marks reside in the exact same place as hers, along the inside of my upper thighs.